-Resolve, To Direct the Office of the Public Advocate To Study Reforming Maine's System of Retail Electricity Supply To Provide More Options to Maine Customers and Support Maine's Climate Goals
+Resolve, To Direct the Office of Public Advocate To Study Reforming Maine's System of Retail Electricity Supply to Provide More Options to Maine Customers and Support Maine's Climate Goals

 Sec.
 1. Public Advocate to conduct study on reform of retail electricity supply.
-Resolved: That the Office of the Public Advocate shall conduct a study of options for reforming the State's current system of retail electricity supply in ways that will provide greater competition among retail electricity supply providers and more options and protections for customers, including access to renewable and clean energy supply options.
-The office shall examine options relating to the State's standard offer system for facilitating the achievement of the State's climate goals and beneficial electrification.
-In conducting the study, the Public Advocate shall consult with the Public Utilities Commission, the Governor's Energy Office and stakeholders, including but not limited to advocates for lowincome persons, appropriate representatives of the federally recognized Indian tribes in this State, representatives of disadvantaged groups, representatives of small and large businesses and industries, advocates for the environment and renewable energy, representatives of retail electricity supply providers and representatives of transmission and distribution utilities.
-The Public Advocate may also consult with other agencies and organizations, including but not limited to the Office of the Attorney General and the Efficiency Maine Trust.
-For the purposes of this resolve, "beneficial electrification" means electrification of a technology that results in reduction in the use of a fossil fuel, including electrification of a technology that would otherwise require energy from a fossil fuel, and that provides a benefit to a utility, a ratepayer or the environment, without causing harm to utilities, ratepayers or the environment, by improving the efficiency of the electricity grid or reducing consumer costs or emissions, including carbon emissions.
+Resolved: The Office of the Public Advocate shall conduct a study of options for reforming the State's current system of retail electricity supply in ways that will provide greater competition among retail supply providers; more options and protections for consumers, including access to renewable and clean energy supply options; and facilitate achievement of the State's climate goals and beneficial electrification.
+In conducting the study, the Public Advocate shall consult with the Public Utilities Commission, the Governor's Energy Office, and stakeholders including but not limited to low-income advocates, appropriate representatives of the federally recognized tribes in this State, representatives of disadvantaged groups, representatives of small and large businesses and industries, environmental and renewable energy advocates, retail electricity supply providers, and transmission and distribution utilities.
+The Public Advocate may also consult with other agencies and organizations including but not limited to the Office of the Attorney General and the Efficiency Maine Trust.